SparshaSaha/Highly-Flexible-Weight-Based-Keyword-Search/README.md

 # Usage
 ##### 1> Import the KeywordSearch file ( Example: import { KeyWordSearch} from "./KeyWordSearch"; )
 ##### 2> Create a search parameter array
 ##### 3> Create a KeyWordSearch\<T\> object and pass in a regular expression (used to separate words).
 This is optional.
 If nothing is passed, it assumes a default RegularExpression : /[\s,+-._]+/ .
-Pass the object you are conducting your search upon in place of T. For more details look in the test.ts file
+Pass the name of the class you are conducting your search upon in place of T. For more details look in the test.ts file

 ##### 4> Call getSearchResults(objectsToSearchIn: T[], searchParameters: SearchParameter[], query: string)
 ##### 5> The getSearchResults() function returns the array of the filtered objects sorted on the descending order of weights